The CCAT Test Grade 4

 As with other CCAT tests, each battery takes approximately 30 minutes to complete with the whole test usually completed in around 90 minutes.

-The verbal section of the CCAT focuses on assessing students' language skills and will usually take approximately 30 minutes to complete.
+The verbal section of the CCAT focuses on assessing students' language and verbal reasoning skills and will usually take approximately 30 minutes to complete.

 It is split into three further sub-categories of questions.

-During this section, pupils will have to discover the link between a pair of words.
+Verbal questions will require that test-takers discover the link between a pair of words.

 Using this deduction, the aim is to then find the missing word in a second pairing.
 This is often considered to be the most difficult section of the assessment.